Best Camping Tent of 2020

 REI Kingdom 6

 Even with the unfortunate removal of the giant garage vestibule this tent used to come with (it's now a separate purchase), the Kingdom remains a well thought out design that can truly accommodate the six people it claims to hold.
 And, while a bit pricey, REI purchases are backed by a solid guarantee and a sweet dividend if you're a member.
-Bottom line is that the Kingdom has enough size, quality, and thoughtful touches to impress even the most expert campers — and it's also available in four- and eight-person models.
+The bottom line is that the Kingdom has enough size, quality, and thoughtful touches to impress even the most expert campers — and it's also available in four- and eight-person models.

 Read review: REI Kingdom 6